-Peruvian guinea pigs are the best known and most spectacular of the long haired guinea pig breeds and their long, silky hair can grow to floor length (12 to 14 inches) or even longer in show specimens.
-They were one of the first long haired breeds to be selectively bred for showing in the fifteenth century.
-As their hair is so long, they can sometimes be mistaken for wigs and attract many comments ranging from “Which end is which?” to “May I pat it?”
+Peruvian guinea pigs are the best known and most spectacular of the long-haired guinea pig breeds, and their long, silky hair can grow to floor length (12 to 14 inches) or even longer in show specimens.
+They were one of the first long-haired breeds to be selectively bred for showing in the fifteenth century.
+As their hair is so long, they can sometimes be mistaken for wigs and attract many comments, ranging from “Which end is which?” to “May I pat it?”

-General Peruvian Guinea Pig Hair Care & Daily Grooming
+General Hair Care and Daily Grooming

 Peruvians come in Agouti, Marked, Tricolour, Bicolour, Self or Solid colours, which are a lighter shade of colour than other guinea pigs.
-The breed is curious, fun loving and alert.
-Other long haired guinea pig breeds include the Sheltie (Silkie) which has hair growing backward from its face (or from the neck in a mane) and Texels, which have coarse, curly ringlets.
+The breed is curious, fun-loving and alert.
+Other long-haired guinea pig breeds include the Sheltie (Silkie) which has hair growing backward from its face (or from the neck in a mane) and Texels, which have coarse, curly ringlets.

-The long hair of a Peruvian guinea pig is caused by a gene and they are unable to groom themselves because of the length.
+The long hair of a Peruvian guinea pig is caused by a gene, and they are unable to groom themselves because of the length.
 The hair parts down the back and falls towards the floor, covering the face.

 Regular clipping, daily grooming and daily examinations are a must to check for soiling, particularly during warmer weather or in warmer climates.
 Check especially around the rear end for a clean bottom and bathe the hindquarters when they become soiled.